asceznyk/loc/README.md

- # Solutions to problems on Codewars #
+ # Solutions to problems on Codewars,	Codeforces, Codechef #